+- Format Series

+- Edit Title

-Format Series Edit Title Traffic Light Condition or Instructions on how to open these dialog boxes, see the procedures in Using Series roperties on page 33.
-Format Se eries Dialog Box he Format Series dialog box contains options to format the fill and border of each series on a nart.
+- Traffic Light Condition

+For Instructions on how to open these dialog boxes, see the procedures in Using Series Properties on page 35.

+Format Series Dialog Box

+The Format Series dialog box contains options to format the fill and border of each series on a chart.
 To access this dialog box, on the Series tab, in the Style group, click Style.

+The Format Series dialog box contains the following tabs:

+🔲 Fill

+Border

+Effect (for HTML5 charts only)

-TI ne Format Series dialog box contains the following tabs: i fill Border U se the Fill tab to modify the color of a chart series.
-TI ne Fill tab contains the following options: No fill.
-Select this option to remove the color from the series.
-Solid fill.
-Select this option to display the Color and Transparency options. ☐ Color.
-Click this icon to open the Color dialog box, where you can select a color for the series. ☐ Transparency.
+Use the Fill tab to modify the color of a chart series.

+The Fill tab contains the following options:

+- No fill.
+Select this option to remove the color from the series. - Solid fill.
+Select this option to display the Color and Transparency options. - Color.
+Click this icon to open the Color dialog box, where you can select a color for the series. - □ Transparency.
 Move the slider to make the bands opaque (0%) or transparent (100%).
-The default is 0%.
+The default is 0%. - Gradient fill.

-Gradient fill.
 Select this option to display the direction of the gradient, the color pattern of the gradient, and the degrees of transparency for the two colors that make up the gradient.
 A gradient is a smooth color transition or blending of one color to another.
-The number of colors to use in a gradient is defined by the stop or pin elements. ☐ Direction.
+The number of colors to use in a gradient is defined by the stop or pin elements. - Direction.
 Select from this drop-down menu to set the direction of the gradient fill.
 For example, Gradient right or Gradient left.

-Use e the Border tab to specify a border for a chart series. e: When you create a bubble chart and attempt to apply a border using the Style options on Series tab, the border does not display.
-The Border tab contains the following options: Show Border Color.
-Select this option to show a border color around each series.
-Border Color.
+Use the Border tab to specify a border for a chart series.

+Note: When you create a bubble chart and attempt to apply a border using the Style options on the Series tab, the border does not display.

+The Border tab contains the following options:

+- Show Border Color.
+Select this option to show a border color around each series. - Border Color.
 Click this icon to open the Color dialog box, where you can select a color for the border.

+Use the Effect tab to specify styling and shadowing options for HTML5 charts.

+Note: This tab only displays when working with HTML5 charts.

+The Effect tab contains the following options:

+- Riser Style.
+Use this drop-down menu to select a riser style.
+Options include: None, Bevel, Cylinder, Darken, Inverted Darken, Lighten, and Inverted Lighten. - Show Shadow.
+Select this option to set a shadow.

-Edit Title Di alog Box Title edit the title of a series, right-click a series on the canvas, and click Change Title .
-The Enter e dialog box contains a text field in which you can type the title for a series on a chart.
-Click and the title appears on the chart.
-Traffic Light t Condition Dialog Box Traffic Light Condition dialog box contains fields for adding new conditional styling or difying existing conditional styling by applying a traffic light color to the selected field.
+Edit Title Dialog Box

+To edit the title of a series, right-click a series on the canvas, and click Change Title.
+The Enter Title dialog box contains a text field in which you can type the title for a series on a chart.
+Click OK and the title appears on the chart.

+Traffic Light Condition Dialog Box

+The Traffic Light Condition dialog box contains fields for adding new conditional styling or modifying existing conditional styling by applying a traffic light color to the selected field.

 The Traffic Light Condition dialog box contains the following fields.

-Relational Operators.
+- Relational Operators.
 Select from this drop-down menu to set the relational operator.
-For example, Equal to.
-Type/Value.
-Click this unlabeled field to open a dialog box that contains the following fields: ■ Type.
-Opens a drop-down menu of the following values Constant and Field.
+For example, Equal to. - Type/Value.
+Click this unlabeled field to open a dialog box that contains the following fields: - Type.
+Opens a drop-down menu containing the values Constant and Field.
 Select Constant to enter a constant value.
-Select Field to open a visual display of the fields in your data source. ■ Value: Enables you to specify a value based on the Type that you select.
+Select Field to open a visual display of the fields in your data source. - □ Value: Enables you to specify a value based on the Type that you select.